Hemapriya17/landingpage3/README.md

-Install all the dependencies:
+Install all the dependencies then run the server:

 ```
 npm install

----

-Run the development server:

 ```
 npm run dev